sourcenetwork/docs.source.network/docs/sourcehub/testnet/join.md

 sourcehubd keys add <key_name>
 ```

 Make sure to backup the newly created keypair.
-Then, go to the Source Network [Faucet](https://faucet.testnet1.source.network) and get some $OPEN tokens so you can pay for transaction gas.
+Then, go to the Source Network [Faucet](https://faucet.source.network/) and get some `$OPEN` tokens so you can pay for transaction gas.

+You also need to post your key address to the `#validator-general` chat on the [Source Network Discord](https://discord.source.network) so you can recieve your minimum `stake` tokens.
+These stake tokens are used to determine voting power in the network, and are seperate from the `$OPEN` tokens used for gas.

+Once you have recieved your `stake` tokens from the Source Network team you can create you validator wit the following commands.

 ```bash
 # Create Validator info json config